react-native-datetimepicker/datetimepicker/README.md

 Date change handler.

 This is called when the user changes the date or time in the UI.
 It receives the event and the date as parameters.
+It is also called when user dismisses the picker, which you can detect by checking the `event.type` property.
+The values can be: `'set' | 'dismissed' | 'neutralButtonPressed'`. (`neutralButtonPressed` is only available on Android).

 ```js
 setDate = (event, date) => {};